BitCurator/bitcurator-salt/README.md

 sha256sum bitcurator-cli-linux
 ```

-and verify that the hash of this version (current release: v3.0.0) matches the value below:
+and use the output to confirm that the hash of this version (current release: v3.0.0) matches the value below:

 ```shell
 ec1c484227bb5aa61ec0881201daf63d38cf6a412a240d90015b33d8e9bf71c0
 ```

-Move and rename the BitCurator installer, and set it as executable:
+Move and rename the BitCurator installer, and make it executable:

 ```shell
 sudo mv bitcurator-cli-linux /usr/local/bin/bitcurator